dj1411/HabitChart/platforms/browser/www/test.md

 - cordova run browser
 - cordova run android emulator
 - deploy to test web server. (take a screenshot of the old one)
-- set release tag in git
+- push and set release tag in git

 # Official Release
 - disable sync